A Close Look at Revelation 2 and 3 With Q and A

 The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches (Rev. 1:20).

-(Verse 20 also reinforces that the seven lampstands are the seven churches.)
+(Verse 20 also reinforces that the seven lampstands are the seven churches of Asia.)

 To better understand what that means we should observe that the word angel in the Greek can also be rendered messenger.
 This has led many to understand this to be the pastor of that congregation.

-To each of the seven churches, Jesus describes himself in a different way reflecting his vast influence and significance in God’s plan for mankind.
+To each of the seven churches of Asia, Jesus describes himself in a different way reflecting his vast influence and significance in God's plan for mankind.
 In Rev. 2:1, he shows himself as the one who holds the seven stars in his right hand and walks among the seven golden lampstands.

 Next, the Lord usually identifies commendable features and virtues he has observed, if any exist.
 In the case of Ephesus, he cites eight of them.
 This is what the Ephesus congregation was like when Jesus described them here: